 I think I need an outsourced accountant, but what can you help with?

-My strong belief: small businesses need to track their numbers.
-I think having a good accounting process, tracking your numbers, and then understanding your numbers helps you make better decisions.
-Outsourcing is an option if you need some accounting help and direction but don’t have the budget for a full time accountant.
-You can then hire a data entry clerk or a bookkeeper or even do some of the work yourself, but then outsource to get help and guidance from an experienced accountant.
+My strong belief: small businesses need to track their numbers: having a good accounting process, tracking your numbers, and then understanding your numbers can help you make better decisions.
+Outsourcing is an option if you need accounting help and direction but don’t have the budget for a full-time accountant.

 What software do you generally support?